 - Start by creating some empty folders to organize the project.
-You can sort by instruments, BPM, file type, and more.
+You can sort by native instruments, BPM, file type, and more.

-- Make sure that all file names show the necessary information like BPM, pitch/key, tempo, processing stage, etc.
+- Make sure that all sound file names show the necessary information like BPM, pitch/key, tempo, processing stage, etc.

 - Avoid using similar names to minimize any confusion.

 Here’s an example of a descriptive name for a sample: